Docs

 How it works

-- Pin a URL from the extension or from
+- Pin a URL from the web app.

 - Each scan is diffed against the previous one.